Deeds in Texas

 (2) District Court Action.
 Government Code Section 51.903, entitled “Action on Fraudulent Lien on Property,” contemplates action by a district court in response to a motion supported by an affidavit (see statute for suggested form).
 Although this section is primarily known as a remedy against fraudulent liens, it also addresses an instrument that assert a fraudulent interest in real property—which would certainly include a fraudulent deed claiming a fee-simple interest.
 Considered an expedited remedy, Section 51.903 should not require the filing of underlying lawsuit or scheduling a hearing.

-Lawsuit Remedy for a Fraudulent Deed
+Lawsuit Remedies for a Fraudulent Deed

 If statutory remedies are unsuccessful, a suit alleging fraud (both common-law fraud and statutory fraud under Business & Commerce Code Section 27.01) and requesting rescission and a declaratory judgment should be filed in district court where the property is located.